NSCU-CSC517/LearningRails/DesignPatternsExercises/java/StrategyDesignPattern/README.md

-# This is Strategy Design Pattern Exercise in Java
+# Strategy Design Pattern Exercise in Java

 ## Description
 * In this example, extraction system for 3 types of files is created, but incomplete.
 * You need to fill in the '____________________' blanks to complete the code.